BYU-AUVSI/metis/README.md

 This means that functions are written from the standpoint of, "give me all the parameters and values I need to be able to return the result," instead of, "tell me what you need, and I'll go find everything I need to calculate it."
 The latter approach is not robust;
-it leads to global variables, unclear paths of execution through the code, and leads maintainers on a long hunt for methods that call other services that may disappear when a dependency's API changes.
+it leads to global variables, unclear paths of execution through the code, and takes maintainers on a long hunt for methods that call other services that may disappear when a dependency's API changes.